 The Group leases various premises and machinery.
-Rental contracts are typically made for fixed periods of 1 to 3 years.
+Rental contracts are typically made for fixed periods of 10 months to 8 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.

-(iv) Termination options
+(iv) Extension and termination options

-Termination options are included in a number of leases across the Group.
+Extension and termination options are included in a number of leases across the Group.
 These are used to maximise operational flexibility in terms of managing the assets used in the Group's operations.
-The majority of termination options held are exercisable only by the Group and not by the respective lessor.